 - 1. No later than the beginning of the semester immediately prior to the student teaching semester, meet with the Graduate Coordinator of the Department of Special Education to ensure that all program requirements are complete or will be completed prior to student teaching. - 2.
-Attend orientation meeting at the beginning of the semester immediately prior to the student teaching semester.
-Information will be sent via email before semester begins.
-YOU MUST ATTEND! - 3.
+Attend a student teaching orientation meeting at the beginning of the semester immediately prior to the student teaching semester.
+Time will be posted on this board, and usually occur within the first two weeks of the semester.
+YOU MUST ATTEND ONE! - 3.
 Complete a student teaching application and return it to the Office of Field Placement and Student Teaching (instructions are in the application packet).
 Applications must be submitted by the deadline for consideration.

 NOTE: On the application, note whether an internship is being considered, and where.
 Internships are an option only for Post-bac students who have passed all required PECT/PRAXIS exams.
-If you are currently employed full-time in a classroom, it may be possible to allow you to remain in that setting while fulfilling your student teaching requirements.
+If you are currently employed full-time in a classroom, it may be possible to allow you to remain in that setting while fulfilling your student teaching.
 Please discuss this option with the Student Teaching Coordinator in the Department of Special Education prior to submitting your application.